 Rose Hips (Rosa canina)

 Rose hips are the beautiful red fruit that roses produce after their petals fall.
-They are best known as a great source of vitamins and minerals and they feature strongly in many immune fortifying herbal formulas.
-However, rose hips also have a history of use for treating the pain and inflammation of osteoarthritis and low back pain.
-In my experience, rose hips are most often taken as a powder or capsule.
+They are best known as a great source of vitamins and minerals and they feature strongly in many immune fortifying herbal formulas (10).
+However, rose hips also have a history of use for treating the discomfort of osteoarthritis and low back pain.
 The presumed safety of rose hips during pregnancy and lactation is based on traditional use because they receive little research attention.

 Arnica Montana

-Important Safety Notes Re: Herbs For Pain Relief In Pregnancy & Lactation
+Important Safety Notes Re: Herbs For Discomfort In Pregnancy & Lactation

 The safety profiles of herbs used for pain relief in pregnancy and lactation depend on using appropriate doses for an appropriate time frame.
 Consult a health professional with expertise in herbal medicine to find the right dose for you, especially if you’re attempting to manage chronic pain in pregnancy or if you are in your first trimester of pregnancy.